 As described in Principle 20 (FMI links), NSCC relies on an interface with DTC for the book-entry movement of securities to settle CNS transactions.
-The operational risks of the interface are monitored on an ongoing basis through DTCC Operations and Settlement areas and are subject to DTCC's Operational Risk Management policies and procedures.
+The attendant operational risks of the interface are monitored on an ongoing basis through DTCC Operations and Settlement areas and are subject to DTCC's Operational Risk Management policies and procedures.
 DTC also acts as NSCC's settlement agent, to effectuate daily money settlement through use of the FRB's NSS system.
 As a result, NSCC is indirectly dependent on the availability of NSS to complete daily settlement, as well as on the Fedwire platform, to effectuate Clearing Fund payments.

-NSCC has established credit standards for entities providing settling bank services, and investment and custody services.
+NSCC has established credit standards for entities providing settling bank services, as described in Principle 9 (Money settlement), and investment and custody services, as described in Principle 16 (Custody and investment risks).
 While settling banks are selected by, and act on behalf of, participants, entities providing such services are held to strict operational standards and are subject to fines and other disciplinary measures (in their capacity as Members or Settling Bank Only Members) should they fail to abide by such requirements.